Huron County, Ohio

 Huron County (/ˈhjʊərɒn, -ən/ HURE-on-,_--ən) is a county located in the U.S. state of Ohio.
 As of the 2020 census, the population was 58,565.
 Its county seat is Norwalk.
 The county was created in 1809 and later organized in 1815.
 Huron County is included in the Norwalk, OH Micropolitan Statistical Area, which is also included in the Cleveland-Akron-Canton, OH Combined Statistical Area.

 History

-Huron County was named in honor of the Huron Indians (more correctly called the Wyandot), an Iroquoian-speaking tribe who occupied large areas in the Great Lakes region.
+Huron County was named in honor of the Huron Indians (more correctly called the Wendat, or their successor people "Wyandot"), an Iroquoian-speaking tribe who occupied large areas in the Great Lakes region.
 The word "Huron" may be French, although this origin is disputed.

 In the late 18th century, this area was in the U.S. Northwest Territory, part of the Connecticut Western Reserve in a sub-region called the Firelands.
 Connecticut had originally claimed the land as part of its original colony, then afterward wanted to use it to grant land to veterans in lieu of cash payment for their service in the war.
 In 1795, the Connecticut Land Company purchased this land for resale and development.
 Later, it was solely administered by the "Fire Land Company".
 Many of the townships in Huron County are named for places in Connecticut.